cavaunpeu/willwolf.io-source/content/machine-learning/gaussian-algebra-to-gaussian-processes-part-1.md

 )

 """
-Here, the values along the diagonal of the covariance matrix are much larger: the cloud of green point should be much more disperse.
-There is no off-diagonal covariance (`x` and `y` values do not vary — above or below their respective means — *together*).
+Here, the values along the diagonal of the covariance matrix are much larger:

+the cloud of green points should be much more disperse.

+There is no off-diagonal covariance.
 """
 plot_2d_draws(
     mu=np.array([8, 8]),